Ian Holm: Career

 Holm was reunited with Branagh in Mary Shelley's Frankenstein (1994), playing the father of Branagh's Victor Frankenstein.

 Holm as Bilbo Baggins in The Lord of the Rings: The Fellowship of the Ring.
 The role brought him wider fame, somewhat overshadowing the rest of his acting career.

 Holm raised his profile in 1997 with two prominent roles, as the priest Vito Cornelius in Luc Besson's sci-fi The Fifth Element and the lawyer Mitchell Stephens in The Sweet Hereafter.
-In 2001 he starred in From Hell as the physician Sir William Withey Gull.
+In 2001, he starred in From Hell as the physician Sir William Withey Gull.
 The same year, he followed up his radio role as Frodo by appearing as Frodo's older cousin Bilbo Baggins in the blockbuster film The Lord of the Rings: The Fellowship of the Ring.
 This brought him wider fame, somewhat overshadowing the rest of his acting career.
 He returned for The Lord of the Rings: The Return of the King (2003), for which he shared a SAG award for Outstanding Performance by a Cast in a Motion Picture.
 He later reprised his role as the elderly Bilbo Baggins in the films The Hobbit: An Unexpected Journey and The Hobbit: The Battle of the Five Armies.
 Martin Freeman portrayed the young Bilbo in those films.

 Holm was nominated for an Emmy Award twice, for a PBS broadcast of a National Theatre production of King Lear, in 1999; and for a supporting role in the HBO film The Last of the Blonde Bombshells opposite Judi Dench, in 2001.
 He voiced Chef Skinner in the Pixar animated film Ratatouille (2007).
 He appeared in two David Cronenberg films: Naked Lunch (1991) and eXistenZ (1999).
 His acting was admired by Harold Pinter: the playwright once said: "He puts on my shoe, and it fits!"
 Holm played Lenny in both the London and New York City premieres of Pinter's The Homecoming; the BBC wrote that he "electrified audiences" in the play.
 He played Napoleon Bonaparte three times: in the television mini-series Napoleon and Love (1974), Terry Gilliam's Time Bandits (1981), and The Emperor's New Clothes (2001).
 Holm received royal recognition for his contributions: he was made CBE in 1989 and knighted in 1998.

 Personal life

-Holm was married four times: to Lynn Mary Shaw in 1955 (divorced 1965); to Sophie Baker in 1982 (divorced 1986); to the actress Penelope Wilton, in Wiltshire, in 1991 (divorced 2001); and to the artist Sophie de Stempel in 2003.
+Holm was married four times: to Lynn Mary Shaw in 1955 (divorced 1965); to Sophie Baker in 1982 (divorced 1986); to the actress Penelope Wilton, in 1991 (divorced 2001); and to the artist Sophie de Stempel in 2003.
 He had five children.

 Holm and Wilton appeared together in the BBC miniseries The Borrowers (1993).
 His last wife, Sophie de Stempel, was a protégée and a life model of Lucian Freud, and an artist.

 He was made a Commander of the Order of the British Empire (CBE) in 1989 by Queen Elizabeth II.

 Holm was treated for prostate cancer in 2001.
 He was diagnosed with Parkinson's disease in 2007.